 Bicycle accidents, where a bicyclist is struck by a car, truck or bus, are are handled by an accident lawyer similarly to pedestrian accidents.
-We represent bicyclists in New York City, Brooklyn, Bronx, Queens, Staten Island and Nassau and Suffolk on Long Island.
+We represent bicyclists in New York City, Brooklyn, Bronx, Queens, Staten Island, Nassau and Suffolk on Long Island and Westchester up to Ulster County.

 - 1 What’s different about bicycle accidents?